-To this end, the Alcohol and Drug Education Program, adep.tcnj.edu, was fully implemented at the college in September 1990.
-The ADEP office is located in Forcina Hall, Room 308.
+To this end, the Alcohol and Drug Education Program (ADEP), adep.tcnj.edu, was fully implemented at the college in September 1990.
+The ADEP office is located in Forcina Hall, Room 308, and can be reached at extension 2572.

 ADEP goals are guided by the overall mission of the college and Division of Student Affairs: